(Picture of Tom Brady above from Boston Globe)

 Tom Brady is not the only one performing well with age

 On Tuesday, I saw my eighty-six-year-old patient , Alfred, who does exactly that.
 He goes to his acupuncturist, once a week, trains with a physical trainer three times a week and eats impeccably.
-Alfred a nice combination of dietary supplements we worked out his specific needs He also enjoys two glasses of red wine a night.
+Alfred has a nice combination of dietary supplements we worked out his specific needs, including this pterostilbene on Amazon.
+He also enjoys two glasses of red wine a night.
 I don’t have a problem with that.
 By the way, Alfred runs a successful event planning business and has no plans to retire.
 Did I say he’s eighty-six years-old?
 Honestly, after our consults, it feels as if I learn more from him than he likely learns from me.

 Tom Brady is not the only “old” football player in the patriots who performs well.
 They just acquired James Harrison, a 39 years-old from the Pittsburg Steelers who did pretty good in the playoffs.
 His training sessions are sick.
 Harrison also spends about $300,000 a year on his health squad, which includes; an acupuncturist, two chiropractors, and massage therapist.